Build a Homelab server using an old laptop

 beacon int: 100

-Installing PVE
+Install PVE

 Intel: Change Advanced-CPU Configuration-Intel Virtualization Technology to Enable.

-Then download the image from the official PVE website: Downloads
+Then download the PVE official image: Downloads

-After successful installation, run screenfetch:
+After successful installation, screenfetch it:

 PVE Optimization/Configuration

-Connecting to Wifi Network
+Connect to Wifi Network

 Network Configuration